15 Different Types of Australian Parrots

 The Nanday Conure is part of a small group called ‘The Green Cheeked Parrot .’These birds are endemic to New Guinea and Australia.

-Nanday Conures have enormous beaks, which can cause problems for their human handlers when it comes to hand-feeding them.
+Nanday Conures have enormous beaks, which can cause problems for human handlers when it comes to hand-feeding them.

 They’re very loyal and make outstanding companions when interacting with humans.